 On-purpose agricultural and non-wood fibers also hold potential.
-Flax, already used for linen, can be processed using a special enzyme treatment developed by CRAiLAR, yielding a fiber that is similar to cotton.
+Flax, already used for linen, can be processed using a special enzyme treatment, yielding a fiber that is similar to cotton.
 And bamboo is gaining ground as a soft, comfortable fabric.
 When planted on degraded lands, bamboo can be a more sustainable alternative than viscose/rayon fabrics made from ancient and endangered forests.

 Canopy is working with a broad array of stakeholders to explore the viability of straw and other non-woods as viable fiber sources for fabric and clothing production.
 In-depth research is the first step in exploring the textile potential of these fibers.
 Our CanopyStyle partners are committing to invest in research and development to advance the use of agricultural residues and other sustainable non-wood fibers in clothing.